Microsoft is getting ready to release Windows 10 build 1803.

-As with previous Windows 10 versions, it could take many months until the Fall Creators Update rolls out to your machine.
+As with previous Windows 10 versions, it could take many months until this latest feature update, known as the Spring Creators Update, rolls out to your machine.
 If you’d like to upgrade to the latest version of Windows 10 right now, follow this guide.
 Likewise, if you’d rather not upgrade, we’ll show you how to do that, too.

 Which Version of Windows Do You Have?